-A Reminder of an Old Love…
+A reminder of an old love…

-A woman is intent on finishing her marriage, after her husband leaves he’s hurt in an accident.
+A woman is intent on finishing her marriage after her husband leaves he’s hurt in an accident.
 A visitor makes her think again.

 The Visitor promo, Creepster tv, and photos © ABC Films

+I’ve reviewed the work of Ida Lupino, as an actress and director in The Twilight Zone (1959-64) and Thriller (1960-62) anthology series respectively.
+Both series told individual stories with a wee twist in the tale.
 I always enjoy these stories as the unexpected part is revealed.
-Also both to my delight these always have such a prolific cast of Hollywood names in their credits.
-I love seeing undiscovered performances in roles from before they became superfamous.
+Also to my delight these always have such a prolific cast of Hollywood names in their credits.
+I love seeing undiscovered performances in roles from before they became super famous.

-Fontaine also in her role, is compelling and on hearing his tale, much guilt and heartbreak is felt in her facial expressions responding to this speech from an apparently younger version of her husband.
+Both Fontaine and Beatty give mesmerising performances in this short docu-play.
+Beatty’s monologue where he talks about his love for his wife and the circumstances that drove them apart is passionate and heartfelt.
+Fontaine also in her role, is compelling and on hearing his tale, much guilt and heartbreak are felt in her facial expressions responding to this speech from an apparently younger version of her husband.

-This now an actress and series I will definitely revisit… starting with those other star roles in this series and Fontaine’s appearances both before and after this show.
+This is now an actress and series I will definitely revisit… starting with those other star roles in this series and Fontaine’s appearances both before and after this show.
 In an ironic twist of fate, with One Step Beyond the name of this crazy but true series, this was the title of a musical track in the 1980s for a group called Madness.

-Weeper Rating: 😦 😦😦 😦 😦 😦 :-(/10
+Weeper Rating: 😦 😦😦 😦 😦 😦/10